-The New York Times Sunday Magazine has put a stunning beautiful story for this Sunday's "Love City" issue online early.
+The New York Times Sunday Magazine has a stunning beautiful story in this Sunday's "Love City" issue (online early).
 It's about three Brooklyn high school students in love, and the happily genderfluid youth world they are embedded within.

 You've got to read this.
 Excerpts to get you started:

 Hanna (right) with her boyfriend, Harry, and her girlfriend, Beaux, at Hanna’s house in Brooklyn.

 Text by Elizabeth Weil | Photographs by Isadora Kosofsky

 HANNA, AGE 17, WOKE up from under the “Dear Evan Hansen” poster she’d duct-taped to her ceiling, pulled on her good jeans, brushed some glitter across her cheeks, ran her fingers through her rainbow hair and walked with her mother, a rabbi, down Church Avenue, in Brooklyn, to shul.
 Her boyfriend, Harry, was already there, 16 years old and newly manly in his purple button-down shirt.
 The two sat down in a fluorescent-lit room, ate bagels with schmears and discussed their coming Advanced Placement exams, disappearing into each other in that calm, fractal way of a couple inside a bubble of love that is itself floating deep inside a sea of love.
 Then they joined a classroom of 7-to-9-year-olds to help the religious-school teacher explain how Moses received the Ten Commandments on Mount Sinai.